Terreii/use-pouchdb/docs/introduction/pouchdb_couchdb.md

 This could become in a sync environment a hugh problem!
 What if the linking was changed, but the tagged data didn't sync yet?
 Because _networks fail_.
 Better store the tags in an array in the document.
 It is JSON after all.
-And not just the id to the tag, the tag _itself_.
+And not only the id to the tag, the tag _itself_.
 This way there will never be a link to something that doesn't exist.

 ```json
 {